 Instead of a piece of paper that will get wadded up and trampled in the floor of the car right after class is over, these thick 5”x7” cards fit perfectly in a recipe box and are designed as keepsake or “artifact” cards.
 Each card includes a memorable image from the animated video, the week’s memory verse, an overview of the story students learned that week, and three Bible trivia/catechesis questions to help students build their Bible memory and parents to engage with students around the nuts and bolts of the lesson.

 In developing this curriculum, we talked with a lot of parents and children’s ministry leaders and one theme was always recurring: there’s still not a great solution for family discipleship.
 Parents want to be able to help disciple their children, but don’t want to admit they don’t know how.
 If they don't totally recall the details of the story their kids learned in the lesson, or don't know how it was framed, it can be hard to successfully navigate a meaningful family conversation on the topic.
 Enter: The Farm Talk Podcast.

-The Farm Talk Podcast is an added bonus to the Trackers of Truth curriculum—as in, it's totally free!
+The Farm Talk Podcast is an added bonus to the Trackers curriculum—as in, it's totally free!
 By downloading and playing the weekly podcast, families can spend their drive home from church (or trip to school, or soccer practice, or piano lesson, or anywhere-travel that week) hearing from the barn crew as they recap the story, take a call from a listener, and tell more than a few farm jokes.
 It's the perfect way to create common ground between parents and children and spark conversation around the big idea of the lesson that week.